 Some solvents will also strip the chlorophyll from the plant matter.
 If a CBD oil is bright green, it was probably produced using this method.
 Solvents that also strip chlorophyll can add a somewhat bitter flavor to the finished oil.

 This method is a process that can be done at home and is also commonly used commercially.
-The downside of trying to make it yourself is that there may be residual amounts of the solvent left in the finished product.
+However, the downside of trying to make it yourself is that there may be residual amounts of the solvent left in the finished product.
 Professionals using liquid solvent extraction have honed the process to remove all remaining impurities from the oil.
 In addition, the kind of solvent used is also very important.
-In one European study, naphtha was found to have fewer terpenes and more THC than other solvents.
+For example, in one European study, naphtha was found to have fewer terpenes and more THC than other solvents.

-If you have an interest in making your own CBD from hemp, oil extraction is the simplest way to do this at home.
+If you have an interest in making your own CBD from hemp, CBD oil extraction is the simplest way to do this at home.
 To do this, the oil must be heated first and brought to 248℉ for one hour or 284℉ for half an hour.
 Then the plant material is added to the oil and heated at 212℉ for one to two hours.
 During this time, the chemicals in the plant are activated, releasing the CBD into the oil.
 Olive oil is a common choice, but other kinds of oils, like palm or coconut, are better for some applications.